eclipse/packages/homepage/_packages/cloud2edge/tour.md

 {% endclipboard %}
 prints out the URL where to access the Ditto UI and Ditto API documentation.

-In the Ditto UI, click on the `Environments` link at the top and then the `Environment JSON` tab.
-Clicking on "Edit" lets you enter an arbitrary Name (e.g. `default`) and below a JSON value, to be taken from the output of the following command.
+In the Ditto UI, click on the `Environments` link at the top and then the `JSON` tab.
+Clicking on "Create" lets you enter an arbitrary Name (e.g. `default`) and below a JSON value, to be taken from the output of the following command.
 {% clipboard %}
 echo $DITTO_UI_ENV_JSON